Stijn-Van-Ruymbeke/Stijn-Van-Ruymbeke.github.io/_talks/AI&Law_symposium.md

 ---

-Invited to present at a symposium for lawyers and magistrates on the use of (Gen)AI -.
+Invited to present at a symposium for lawyers and magistrates on the use of (Gen)AI.